AzraelNewtype/audiocutter/README.md

 name if given.
 Using this, you can ensure that you're starting a cut after the commercials or whatever are over, and ending before a new set starts, just for example.

+If join is set to true, it will join the segments immediately.
+If it is not, the segments will remain in their array, waiting for you to process further.
+This would allow you to perform per-segment filtering, such as fancy IVTC tricks.
+Also, by allowing IVTC to be performed before joining, there shouldn't be any estimation of frame count changes for chapters.

+**join(self[, update_framerate=False])**

+Joins a delayed split.

+As this allows per-segment filtering rather than scene filtering, it is probably only really useful for IVTC pattern changes.
+If you are performing IVTC before joining, you probably want to set update_framerate to True here.
+Doing so will take __clip_holder[0]'s framerate and update the internal holders to it, so that ready_qp_and_chapters() multiplies in a 1 at framerate scale time, rather than adjusting to the decimated rate.

+This won't work with vfr, but I'm not sure the chapters would even with default handling.

 **write_chapters(self, outfile)**

 Writes chapters to outfile.